Listen to the webpage

 In English

-The March for Accessibility 2009 (the demonstration) will be held on Saturday June 13th for the 7th year in a row.
+The March for Accessibility 2012 (the demonstration) will be held on Saturday May 26th.

 Participation information for Stockholm